Is the Car Making a Left Turn Always At Fault for the Accident?

 Whether you were going straight or turning left, it is crucial to seek legal guidance if you were seriously injured or lost a loved one in a car accident.
 The attorneys at Maggiano, DiGirolamo & Lizzi can help you identify your options for recovering compensation and fight hard on your behalf.

-Please call (201) 585-9111 today for a free consultation.
-Maggiano, DiGirolamo & Lizzi serves car accident victims in Fort Lee and throughout New Jersey.
+Please call (201) 585-9111 today for a FREE consultation.
+The car accident lawyers of Maggiano, DiGirolamo & Lizzi serve victims in Fort Lee and throughout New Jersey.